Geometry-enhanced graph neural network for learning the smoothness of glassy dynamics from static structure: Methods

-In the first step of edge-to-node aggregation, we initialize the message with a skip connection from the edge embeddings $\bm{h}^0_{ij} $ to this layer for keeping more original two-body geometric information.
-Next, we augment the edge message from node $i$ to $j$ with the learned high-order geometric details by concatenating the newly updated node features $\bm{h}^0_i$ and $\bm{h}^0_i$ with environment embeddings $\bm{h}^L_{ij}$ learned by the geometric feature encoder.
+In the first step of edge-to-node aggregation, we initialize the message with a skip connection from the initial edge embeddings $\bm{h}^0_{ij} $ to this layer for keeping more original two-body geometric information.
+Next, we augment the edge message from node $i$ to $j$ with the learned high-order geometric details by concatenating the newly updated node features $\bm{h}^0_i$ with environment embeddings $\bm{h}^L_{ij}$ learned by the geometric feature encoder.
 Specifically, two layers of edge-to-node message passing are given:

-where $tanh$ is the hyperbolic tangent activation function, whose output is ranged in $(-1,1)$.
+where $\bm{W}_{\alpha}$, $\bm{W}_{\alpha}'$, $\bm{W}^{0}$, and $\bm{W}^{1}$ are trainable weight matrices, and $tanh$ is the hyperbolic tangent activation function whose output is ranged in $(-1,1)$.
 Here, we propose a geometric-enhanced self-attention strategy where the importance of the neighbor nodes is calculated from the learned geometric feature.
 Naturally, the neighbor nodes that received a highly important score contribute more to the aggregation of the target node feature.
-Traditional attention schemes, such as GAT \cite{velivckovic2017graph}, typically use the softmax to force the attention coefficients to be positive.
+Traditional attention schemes, such as graph attention neural network (GAT) \cite{velivckovic2017graph}, typically use the softmax to force the attention coefficients to be positive.
 But the aggregation based on non-negative attention scores is still equivalent to averaging the local structure, which remains unfavorable for learning high-frequency structural features.
 By relaxing the attention weights to negative values through the $tanh$ activation function, the target node feature can be augmented not only by the similarity with the non-negative attentions but also by the differences of neighboring nodes with negative attention.
-Thus, we can use the neighboring difference to learn more high-frequency dynamic patterns beyond averaging the local structure.
+Thus, we use the neighboring difference to learn more high-frequency dynamic patterns beyond averaging the local structure.
 Similar attention strategies have also been unitized in other domains \cite{bo2021beyond, yang2021diverse}.

 To provide more accurate predictions, we further fine-tune the node feature to enhance the high-frequency components from its neighboring environment rather than conducting the node regression directly.
 The following node-to-node aggregation is performed: